Applying for funding to attend Faraday Courses

 - Students who have not been awarded a bursary to attend the Faraday Summer School within the last three years.
 We would like to give everyone the opportunity to apply!
 However, you can still apply for a bursary to attend a one-day course embedded within the summer school (e.g. a science and faith communication workshop) if you have previously been at the full course within the last three years.

-Please contact the Development Officer for further details.
+Please contact the Development Officer for further details – see contact page for DO details.